aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 > [<i class="fab fa-youtube" /> Original YouTube Stream ](https://youtu.be/8b7WYQ2vvSA&t=4873s)

-Suisei was on a [<i class="fa-brands fa-twitter" /> one-week-long rest ](https://twitter.com/suisei_hosimati/status/1262763428931702790) but she suddenly appeared in Inui Toko's stream unexpectedly.

-Since it was not a formal collab she had her mic off and typed in Minecraft chat.
+Suisei was on a [<i class="fa-brands fa-twitter" /> one week-long break ](https://twitter.com/suisei_hosimati/status/1262763428931702790) but she appeared in Inui Toko's Minecraft Server while she was on stream unexpectedly.
+It was an informal collab, so Suisei had her mic off and only communicated via Minecraft chat.

-Toko was also surprised to see her since it should be her vacation.
+Toko was also surprised to see her since Suisei should have been on break.
+During this time, Suisei fished and was fished in return by Toko, and she also showed off her *Lightspeed Idol Outfit Change*.
+It's been a long time since Suisei last played Minecraft, so it seemed like she had already forgotten how to play, however she still managed to act in a funny way and made Toko laugh a lot.

 Suisei promoted for her radio program tomorrow since Toko would be the guest.

 ::: details The conversation and reactions